Home > Blog > What Is a Nurse Practitioner? An NP Career Path

 practitioner nurse

-What is a nurse practitioner as an occupation?
+What is a nurse practitioner job?
 Nurses are known to give a variety of healthcare services to patients and help in many types of cases.
 To be precise, what does nurse practitioner do?
-NPs usually have the following responsibilities:
+When working as a nurse practitioner, you will typically have the following responsibilities:

 • Compiling and keeping patients’ medical histories.